-In previous articles about tolerance analysis, I discussed the step-by-step plan and the way of adding up.
-Adding up tolerances can be a worst-case sum or a statistical sum.
-In ‘The distribution of tolerances‘ I also discussed the types of distributions that may exist: a normal distribution or not.
-But there is an even more advanced method of tolerance analysis, a combination between the worst-case and statistical method.
+In previous articles about tolerance analysis, I discussed the step-by-step plan and how to add up tolerances.
+The sum of tolerances can be a worst-case sum or a statistical sum.
+In ‘The Distribution of Tolerances‘ I also discussed the types of distributions that can exist: a normal distribution or not.
+But there is an even more advanced method of tolerance analysis, a combination of the worst-case and statistical methods.

 Statistical Tolerance Analysis

-Statistical adding is always preferred.
-It gives good results and does not lead to unnecessarily high demands on tolerances.
+Statistical summation is always preferred.
+It gives good results and does not lead to unnecessarily high tolerance requirements.
 But even more refinement is possible.
-So that your tolerance analysis becomes an even better reflection of the actual produced assemblies.
-In short: you make a distinction between statistical contributions and worst-case contributions.
+To make your tolerance analysis a better reflection of the actual assemblies being produced.
+In short, you distinguish between statistical contributions and worst-case contributions.

 Worst-case Contributions in Tolerance Analysis

-Suppose, for example, that there is a moving part in your tolerance chain.
-Consider, for example, the position of a robot arm or a carriage that moves over a guide.
+For example, suppose there is a moving part in your tolerance chain.
+Consider the position of a robot arm or a carriage moving over a guide.
 It is also possible that there are different machine states.
-For example, a machine that comes back into operation after some inactivity.
-If the machine temperature rises, the expansion of parts may affect your tolerance chain.
+For instance, a machine that comes back into operation after a period of inactivity.
+As the machine temperature rises, the expansion of parts can affect your chain of tolerance.

-All these, and comparable cases, have in common that the extremes (amplitude of movement, difference between hot and cold condition, etc.) will actually always occur.
-You cannot add these statistically because there is no averaging out.
-You have to add those contributions in your tolerance chain worst case!
+All these and similar cases have in common that the extremes (amplitude of movement, difference between hot and cold state, etc.) will actually always occur.
+You cannot add them statistically because there is no averaging.
+You have to add these contributions in your worst case tolerance chain!

 A Better Tolerance Analysis, Combining Worst-Case and Statistics

-If you make the distinction between worst-case contributions and statistical contributions, you get a more accurate tolerance analysis.
+When you distinguish between worst-case contributions and statistical contributions, you get a more accurate tolerance analysis.
 Your table will contain contributions that you add statistically and contributions that you add worst case.
-The general formula for calculating the sum looks as follows:
+The general formula for calculating the sum is as follows:

 Ttot = W1 + W2 +… Wn + √(T12 + T22 +… + Tn2)

-Where Wi are all the contributions that you add worst-case and Ti are all the contributions that you add statistically.
+Where Wi are all the worst-case contributions you add and Ti are all the contributions you add statistically.

 How to Assign a Worst-Case or Statistical Contribution

-Maybe it gets complicated now.
-Which contributions in your tolerance chain should you add statistically and which one worst case?
-Can’t you bend the result too much to your liking and get ‘every’ outcome you want?
-Of course you can strongly influence the result by your choice.
+Maybe this is where it gets complicated.
+Which contributions in your tolerance chain should you statistically add, and which are worst-case?
+Can’t you bend the result too much to your liking and get “any” result you want?
+Of course, you can strongly influence the result by your choices.
 But you want the most accurate reflection of reality.
-So here’s a rule of thumb for the choice between statistic and worst-case:
+So here’s a rule of thumb for choosing between statistics and worst case:

-If the contribution in your chain (almost) always occurs in its extreme values, then you add that item worst-case.
+If the contribution in your chain (almost) always occurs in its extreme values, then add that item as a worst case.
 Because they don’t average out.
-Think of:
+Some examples worst-case contributions are:

 - vibrations, movements;